chauff/cse1500-web-transcripts/Lecture-8.md

 In order to effectively secure a web application, it helps to know what the most frequent security issues are.

 Let's turn to the [Cyber security risk report 2016 published by HPE](https://www.thehaguesecuritydelta.com/media/com_hsd/report/57/document/4aa6-3786enw.pdf) (CSRHPE) to answer this question.
 For this report, several thousand applications (mobile, web, desktop) were sampled and their security was probed.
-We here go over some of the most important findings concerning web applications.
+Here, we go over some of the most important findings concerning web applications.

 The most important **software security issues** for web and mobile applications are the following, reported as *percentage of scanned applications*: